 Things to do: Climb one of the mountains and get some panoramic clicks while enjoying the top; claim a spot on any of the caves and search for relics and possessions of old times; pose for the iconic picture in right in the middle of the two mountains; take a dive from one of the cliffs as the water here is clear and free of any rock formations.

+As they say, the image speaks for itself – Koh Lanta in Krabi is real, utter paradise on earth.
+Serenity, tranquility, and placidity lull the inconsequential chatter in your mind.
+Complete bliss and utter peace are your hand-in-hand companions on this island.
 About two hours away from Krabi, the island offers some quaint guest houses and resorts for you to reside in the utopian island.
 The surroundings are flourishing and contenting, perfect for soul-soothing.
 This stretch of 20 km seems like some other world where peace is the language spoken.

 What’s special: Calm and secluded location, surrounded with blissful beauty.

 Things to do: Koh Lanta is a base to many diving schools.
 Get enrolled and dive into the colorful world of marine life and corals.
-Also, since the tourism is not as evolved here, the place offers some exquisite spots to spend some alone time.
+Also, since tourism is not as evolved here, the place offers some exquisite spots to spend some alone time.

+The four of the seasoned points of interest in Krabi are Tup Island, Phra Nang Cave, Chicken Island, and Poda Island.
+The tour to these four islands is popularly known as Four Island Tour in Krabi.
+The tour stops at every island for enough time for you to indulge in sunbathing, swimming, eating, exploring, and relaxing.
 The tour usually takes a day to complete, including leisure and traveling time.
-The tour serves your purpose of going sightseeing in Krabi at minimal cost and with a set of guides.
+The tour serves your purpose of going for Krabi sightseeing at minimal cost and with a set of guides.
 Individually, these islands don’t have much to offer except their exquisite beauty and serene environment.
 However, when combined, these four islands impress the tourists to no bound.

 What’s special: Adventure sports and exquisite beauty.

-Things to do: Try your hand at adventure sports like kayaking, parasailing, caving, water-scooter riding, diving, snorkeling and etc. Instead of club-hopping, party in a more stylish manner with island-hopping.
+Things to do: Try your hand at adventure sports like kayaking, parasailing, caving, water-scooter riding, diving, snorkeling and etc. Instead of club-hopping, the party in a more stylish manner with island-hopping.
 Chill out with a drink or two on the shore of these islands and have fun times.